Terms and Conditions (T&C’s) for Home / Super / Ultra / Universal / and Holiday Home Customers

 8. Once the activation fee has been received, you will be contacted within 5 working days to arrange an installation which will normally be within 14 working days.
 The provision date for billing purposes is considered to be the day the Services go live at the time of installation.
 The engineers will inform the Customer of the speeds achieved once on site during testing and prior to installation.
 At this time and for any reason should the Customer decide not to proceed then a full refund will be provided and installation shall not take place.
 Should the Customer agree to proceed they will be asked to sign a document which states they accept the speed at the time of installation and understand that speeds will vary and are not guaranteed.
 Should the Customer wish to change their confirmed installation / survey date within 48 hours of a scheduled installation / survey then a £60 rearrangement fee is payable by the Customer.

 10. A Customer must provide access to their property for the Provider to reclaim infrastructure equipment which belongs to Buz Broadband Ltd t/a BUZCOM within 14 days of a Customer ceasing to remain a subscriber.
 The equipment includes, but is not limited to the radio which is installed on the outside of the Customer premises, the cable from the radio, the internal POE (Power over Ethernet) device, and any associated metalwork / fixings.
 The Provider will fill any external holes created by the installation, this does not extend to the inside of a Customer's property where no remedial work will take place.
 Should a Customer fail to provide access within 14 days of ceasing to remain a subscriber then a charge of £295 for BUZCOM property will be invoiced to the Customer.

 11. Monthly subscriptions can be upgraded, but not downgraded at any time within the contracted period.
-The option of an annual subscription is available and Customers who choose this option benefit from no price increases during their 12 months service.
+The option of an annual subscription is available and Customers who choose this option benefit from no price increases during their twelve months service.